What are the most important features to look for in a digital wall frame?

 How to mount a digital wall frame?

-Digital frames that have been designed to support wall mounting come with either dedicated hanging holes for mounting or an inbuilt system like a standard VESA mount.
-Many premium frames like the Pix-Star use the standard VESA mount as it offers a very secure and versatile mount that doesn’t restrict access to the USB/SD card ports or power inlet.
+Digital frames that have been designed to support wall mounting come with either dedicated hanging holes or support a standard VESA mount.
+Many premium frames like the Pix-Star support using a standard VESA mount as it offers a very secure and versatile mount that doesn’t restrict access to the USB/SD card ports or power inlet.
 It also lets you mount the frame in either landscape or portrait orientation.

 Before mounting the digital frame on the wall, make sure you test the common viewing angles for that room.
 You want to avoid reflections from windows from angles you’ll most commonly look at the frame.
 Make sure to keep the frame out of direct sunlight and far enough from the window to gather dust.
 You should also avoid placing the frame in a humid spot like a bathroom or a hot place like the kitchen.